glennlum/PASS-DSA-CPP/README.md

 # PASS-DSA-CPP
-A supplementary CS program for Murdoch university undergraduates in C++.
-Also know as ICT283 Data Strucutres and Abstractions in C++.
+  Also known as ICT283 Data Strucutres and Abstractions in C++, this was a supplementary program conducted for Murdoch University undergraduates during my tenure as a teaching assistant from December 2019 to April 2022.

 ## Website
-https://ict283.github.io/ict283pass/
+For students unfamiliar with github, a simple LMS designed to simplify access to resources and session recordings. https://ict283.github.io/ict283pass/

 # Getting Started